FlavioAandres/serverless-notification/readme.md

         type: "NEW_COMMENT",
         comment: {
             id: 'x72n9c3j90xm',
-            body: 'this is a new commend',
+            body: 'this is a new comment',
         }
     }
 }